Concept musical: 1980s and beyond

+Sondheim's 1981 flop Merrily We Roll Along follows a trio of friends backwards from retirement to young adulthood, while his Sunday in the Park with George (1983) is inspired by a neo-impressionist painting.

-Cats, first brought to the stage in 1981, "heralded the dawning of a new postmodern musical era, encapsulating the major difference between the concept musical and the megamusical."
-Though critics agree that the show is based around a concept rather than a linear plot, author Andrew Lloyd Webber had intended to create a show that was not meant to "reflect [or] comment on the world, even in an oblique, metaphorical way."
+Experimental and expressive concept musicals were a precursor to the megamusical genre, which prioritized spectacle and stage technology to "radicalize the imagistic potential of musical theatre."
+First staged in 1981, Cats "heralded the dawning of a new postmodern musical era, encapsulating the major difference between the concept musical and the megamusical."
+Though the show is based on a concept rather than a linear plot, author Andrew Lloyd Webber intended to create a show that was not meant to "reflect [or] comment on the world, even in an oblique, metaphorical way."
 This was a drastic difference from the metaphors that defined the concept musical.
-Thus, the concept musical branched out into the megamusical, which utilizes spectacle and increased technology to "radicalize the imagistic potential of musical theatre."

-Starlight Express, an "experiment" by Lloyd Webber, debuted on the West End in 1984 and on Broadway in 1987.
-Like Cats, the show focuses on a central theme rather than a linear plot, with the entire cast on roller skates playing trains.
+Starlight Express, an "experiment" by Lloyd Webber staged on the West End in 1984 and on Broadway in 1987, used the conceit of trains being portrayed by a cast on roller skates without concern for a linear plot.
 The original concept was to be an "entertainment 'event' for children who love trains."
-Lloyd Webber has been quoted as saying that the end result was "not quite what we intended," given that the "joy and sense of pure fun that was the original intention seemed to get lost."
+Lloyd Webber has been quoted as saying that the result was "not quite what we intended," given that the "joy and sense of pure fun that was the original intention seemed to get lost."

+Sondheim's Assassins, directed by Jerry Zaks, opened Off-Broadway at Playwrights Horizons in 1991, with neither protagonist nor linear plot.
+The show shifts back and forth chronologically, exploring the motives and efforts of the successful and would-be assassins of various United States presidents.
+Its number of short scenes, many of which are crude and slapstick, echo the structure of Company.

-Avenue Q, which premiered on Broadway at the John Golden Theatre in 2003, can also be considered a concept musical.
-Authors Jeff Whitty, Jeff Marx, and Bobby Lopez have spoken of their difficulty categorizing the show: they wanted something that "didn't move like a story," but was not a true revue.
-Lopez calls it the "hybrid king of revue-slash-show.
-Using kind of Internet logic.
-A hyperlink type of logic to go from one subject to another."
-Its structure is circular, utilizing a series of vignettes and isolated situations to comment on the central idea.
-The show's theme, like Pippin, focuses on the central character's coming of age search for his purpose.
-Young-Gerber finds that none of the scenes "bring him closer to discovering his purpose, indicating that the events of the musical will continue after the section shared with the audience is completed."
+Creators of Avenue Q (2003) aimed to create something that "didn't move like a story," but was not a true revue, "using kind of Internet logic, a hyperlink type of logic to go from one subject to another."
+Utilizing a series of vignettes and isolated situations to comment on the central idea, the circular structure follows the central character's coming-of-age search for his purpose.
+None of the scenes "bring him closer to discovering his purpose, indicating that the events of the musical will continue after the section shared with the audience is completed."